Plain English Breakdown

 - qualified healthcare professional or social worker

-- A person with the right training and experience who can help teach about child trafficking prevention and awareness in schools.
+- A person with the necessary training and experience in health care or social work who can help teach about child trafficking prevention.

 Limits and Unknowns

-- It is unclear how much funding will be provided to support this new requirement.
+- It is unclear what specific materials and resources will be used for teaching this new topic.